 From time to time, the Company may be subject to various litigation and related matters arising in the ordinary course of business.
-The Company believes it is not currently subject to any material matters where there is at least a reasonable possibility that a material loss may be incurred.
+The Company does not believe it is currently subject to any material matters where there is at least a reasonable possibility that a material loss may be incurred.